frankwxu/digital-forensics-lab/README.md

 ```

 - Installed [tools](#Tools).
 Note that most of the commands for tools can executed globally.
 Now you can skip most of tool installation steps in PPTs.

+### Method 3: Using a Docker container based on Ubuntu 22.04 LTS (added in 09/23, may need more testing, report any issues please)

+- The host machine of the Docker container is Ubuntu 22.04 LTS.
+- The container is built on top of Ubuntu 22.04 LTS as well.
+- All tools are pre-install on the Ubuntu container.
+- You can follow the tuturial [Docker for Digital Forensic Investgiation](https://raw.githubusercontent.com/frankwxu/digital-forensics-lab/main/Help/Docker_4_Digital_Forensics.pptx)

 ---